 - Measurements must use the metric system

-There are a few cases in which you do not need bilingual labelling:
+But, be aware there are a few exceptions where you do not need bilingual labelling:

 - The identity and principal place of business can be in either English or French